Frequently Asked Questions

 How would a woman join the Sisters of St. Joseph?

-A woman who is interested in joining us is invited to get in touch with Sr. Dorothy Schweitzer, our Vocation Director, to explore the possibility of becoming a member of the congregation.
+A woman who is interested in joining us is invited to get in touch with Sister Rosemary Fry, our Vocation Director, to explore the possibility of becoming a member of the congregation.
 Very basic requirements are that a woman be a single Roman Catholic with good health who desires to love God through a life of service to others and through a vowed commitment in community life.
 You can read more about this in What is a Calling?

 How old do you have to be to be a Sister?